Problems with plain English

 - Plain English is not designed for international readers.

-- Plain English does not minimise the cost of translation.
+- Plain English does not minimize the cost of translation.

 - Plain English is not good for machine translation.